Technology

 Platform transformation

-Redesign processes around agentic capabilities from the ground up.
+Redesign processes around agentic capabilities from the ground up through journey-based progressive modernization.
 This takes longer but can deliver more transformative outcomes when existing processes are fundamentally inefficient.

 Most banks begin with targeted deployment.
 They identify repetitive, high-volume workflows where agents can deliver clear value without touching critical systems.
-As they build experience, they expand to more complex use cases.
+As they build experience, they expand to move from pilots to production.

 The key is getting started.
 Banks waiting for perfect clarity will fall behind those learning through deployment.